Osiris-Team/PayHook/WIP.md

 ```
 PayHooks' main goal is simplicity, thus there are only 3 important Java objects (**PayHook** | **Product** | **Payment**)
 and as you can see above, creating payments can be done in one line.

+The PayHook class hower is the most important one and contains static methods to do basically anything.

 ### Features
 - Support for regular products and products with recurring payments (subscriptions).